patrickdupre/mocodo_js/README.md

 ![](https://www.st2msi.net/img/mocodo_js.svg)

 Mocodo is a software to help teach and design relational databases (https://github.com/laowantong/mocodo).
-(It is a tool that works according to part of the principles of the "Merise" method)
+(This tool works according to a part of the principles of the "Merise" method)

 Mocodo{.js} uses the formalism of mocodo (same textual description) to construct the MCD (conceptual data model).
 - The online version is a "beta version".